Ceri-Jane/milestone_project_three/documentation/TESTING.md

 | **14.
 User Avatar Upload (Could-have)** | Not implemented.
 User profile uses standard data only. | ➖ Not Included |
 | **15.
 Pagination for Search Results (Could-have)** | Not implemented.
 Search results show full API response without pagination. | ➖ Not Included |

+During testing, it was noted that the TMDb Search API returns a maximum of 20 results per page.
+This is expected behaviour and not a limitation of the QuickFlicks site.
+Because pagination was a "could-have" feature for this milestone, only the first page of results is displayed.

+Broader or single-letter searches (e.g., "a") may not show all possible matching films.
+Users are encouraged to enter more specific search terms for the most accurate results.
+Pagination may be added in future versions.

 [Back to contents](#contents)

 Return to [README.md](../README.md)